10 Best Diving Watches Tested & Reviewed

 The suggested retail price for this watch places it in a higher range than some casual divers and watch enthusiasts may find intimidating, but a drastic price drop can be found without much searching.
 Even without the discount, this is nowhere near the most expensive watch out there.

 In addition to simply keeping track of time, some diving watches will offer additional features that can be beneficial to divers.
-These can include a stopwatch, self-winding or self-charging functionality, This category will compare features present in one model with those offered by others.
+These can include a stopwatch, self-winding or self-charging functionality, multiple time zones, and of course a way to track how long you've been underwater.
+This category will compare features present in one model with those offered by others.

 Many modern watches offer some form of compatibility with smartphones, either as a smartwatch or with a companion app.
 If you are interested in one of these smartwatches, it’s a good idea to verify its compatibility with your other smart devices.

-For complex items such as a wristwatch, the costs of repair can be astronomical.
+For complex items such as a wristwatch, the costs of repair can be astronomical, so it is a good idea to find out what kind of protection your new watch will come with.
 Fortunately, many manufacturers offer an extended warranty that can cover the costs of some repairs.
 If one product has a better warranty than the other, it may be a better value even if it costs more to buy.

 Frequently Asked Questions